-Currently, mother and nature have a range of waterproof coat, walking trousers and fleeces, specifically designed for active mum’s to be.
+Currently, mother and nature have a range of waterproof coat, walking trousers and maternity fleeces.
+Each specifically designed for active mum’s to be.
 That can be used during and after pregnancy, thanks to its internal and external expansion system.
 Each item is made to accommodate a growing bump but also has the advantage of being able to be used after birth.
 One coat does from pre-pregnancy throughout to term of a pregnancy and then back to original pre-pregnancy size.
 An amazing content and original in its creation and design.

 Our amazing mum-to-be panellist, Emma is 5 months pregnant with baby number 2 and is an active outdoors person, who pre-pregnancy could be found on the football field with a local women’s football team.
 Emma loves dog walking and being outdoors.

 The Mother and Nature maternity coat is perfect for cold winter days